Recap

 {data to use} %>%

-summarize({summary column name} = {operator(source column)},
+summarize({summary column name} = {function(source column)},

-{summary column name} = {operator(source column)})
+{summary column name} = {function(source column)})

 Summarize the data: dplyr summarize() function